AyanBhunia/tel_bot/README.md

 deployed on Heroku ,
-used Flask to trigger webhook and get updates, connected to Heroku-prostgresql cloud Database, get Api for avatar and ip location,
+used Flask to trigger webhook and get updates, connected to Heroku-prostgresql cloud Database,
+Api for avatar and ip location,
 NLTK module for Eliza chatbot.